sufianrhazi/gooey/README.md

 Differences from React
 ----------------------

 Revise has fewer moving parts than React.
-There are no component classes, no hooks, and no lifecycle events.
+There are no component classes, no component state, no hooks, and no lifecycle events.

 Component functions get called exactly once in their lifecycle: when they are to be rendered.
+Components do not re-render.
 Instead of lifecycle events, component functions are passed a second parameter which is an object containing a few subscription callbacks.
 These callbacks are:
 * `onUnmount(callback: () => void)`: called immediately before all of the DOM nodes rendered by the component are removed from the DOM.
 * `onMount(callback: () => void)`: called immediately after all of the DOM nodes rendered by the component have been